 - What is a fixed-rate HELOC?

-- Pros and cons of a fixed-rate HELOC
+- What are the cons of fixed-rate HELOCs?

 What is a fixed-rate HELOC?

-A fixed-rate HELOC is just that: a home equity line of credit with an interest rate that doesn’t change.
-Normally, HELOCs carry an adjustable interest rate.
-However, adjustable interest rates come with drawbacks that many borrowers find unappealing, a key one being fluctuating monthly payments.
+Home equity lines of credit (HELOCs) traditionally carry a variable interest rate.
+However, variable interest rates come with drawbacks that many borrowers find unappealing, a key one being fluctuating monthly payments.
+But a fixed-rate HELOC comes with an interest rate that doesn’t change.

 If you already have a traditional HELOC, your lender may let you convert a variable-rate balance to a fixed rate.